 - Cover with a clean towel and place in a warm place to let rise for an hour.
 (My favorite method is to bring a cup of water to a boil inside my microwave, remove the cup of water and place the bowl of dough inside.
 OR you can preheat oven to 150 degrees, turn it off and place the dough inside with the door closed.)

 - After dough has risen and doubled in size, punch down the dough, then place on a clean work surface lightly dusted with flour.
-Roll out the dough into a rectangular shape about 1/2 inch thick.
+Fold the dough over twice, then roll out the dough into a rectangular shape about 1/2 inch thick.

 - Cut the dough into 2 1/2 inch squares.
 Place on a large baking sheet lined with a silicone baking mat.
 (Typically can fit all of the rolls onto a half sheet baking sheet leaving about 1/4 an inch in between the rolls)